 Organization and Personnel

-The Regional Executive Officer of the Southeast Region Hospital System is appointed by the Deputy Director of the Division of Behavioral Health, and is responsible for two facilities within the Division of Behavioral Health for the Department of Mental Health, including Southeast Missouri Mental Health Center.
-The REO is responsible for overseeing the mental health service delivery system in the region, establishing a system of treatment which provides continuity of care, serves the target population, and monitors quality of care, including the operation of each of the two state-operated psychiatric facilities.
+The Regional Executive Officer of the Southeast Region Hospital System is appointed by the Deputy Director of the Division of Behavioral Health, and is responsible for Southeast Miissouri Mental Health Center within the Division of Behavioral Health for the Department of Mental Health.
+The REO is also responsible for overseeing the mental health service delivery system in the region, establishing a system of treatment which provides continuity of care, serves the target population, and monitors quality of care, including the operation of the state-operated psychiatric facility.

 The REO directly supervises the Chief Operating Officer of the facility, Chief Financial Officer, Quality Management Director, and Human Resources Manager of the region.

 The Chief Operating Officer supervises the Medical Director, Director of Nursing, Rehabilitation Services Coordinator, Unit Managers, and Social Work Coordinator.

 Following is a list of some of our treatment staff.
 There are staff from many disciplines involved in treatment.

 - Physicians specializing in psychiatric disorders, who have had four years of training in psychiatry and neurology in addition to a medical degree.

 - A Medical Doctor specialized in treatment of physical disorders.
 Training includes a medical degree and at least one year of supervised training after graduation.